Prisma and the Naivety of Crowds

 Then there was this damning article posted in April 2023 by Mehul Mohan of Codedamn, highlighting Prisma’s poor performance, largely but not exclusively due to its reliance on application-level joins.
 Prisma added a preview feature in February 2024 allowing the choice of application-level or database-level joins, but once again, I find the original design decision to eschew database-level joins in favour of application-level ones bizarre.

-In summary, Prisma has a history of surprising, limiting and sometimes dangerous design decisions that make it unfit for typical enterprise applications.
+In summary, Prisma has a history of surprising, limiting and occasionally dangerous design decisions that make it unfit for typical enterprise applications.
 So why is it popular?
 I can only imagine that Prisma’s excellent TypeScript support, a pleasing website and use of Rust, enamours it to software engineers who care about those things, but

 (i) don’t use Prisma in typical enterprise applications, or